m-born/res-entries/README.md

 #u-r-not-here
 - --
-Everything that follows is to be taken as free, total and pure invention, absent all bearing upon life.
+Everything that follows is free, total and pure invention, absent all bearing upon life.